 To apply: Write an essay of up to 1,000 words about how your demographic is underrepresented in the publishing industry.
 What effect has that underrepresentation had on you personally and on others in your community?
 How does your book amplify marginalized voices and improve the book world?
 How would this scholarship help you reach your audience better?
 Also include a synopsis/summary and a five-page sample from your book.
 Submit all materials to email@example.com by July 15, 2022.
 Winner will be announced in August.

-The student recipient will receive the Ooligan Diversity Scholarship, which provides $1,000 toward tuition and fees to attend Ooligan Press/PSU’s Master in Publishing program as well as a mentorship opportunity with Indigo’s founder, Ali Shaw.
-The 2021–2022 scholarship winner is Elliot Bailey, an aspiring editor looking to increase the representation of transgender authors and characters in books.
-Read his winning essay here.
+Student scholarship recipients receive the Ooligan Diversity Scholarship, which provides $1,000 toward tuition and fees to attend Ooligan Press/PSU’s Master in Publishing program as well as a mentorship opportunity with Indigo’s founder, Ali Shaw.

 Applications for the 2022 are now closed.
 Subscribe to our newsletter to be notified when the window for 2023 applications opens.

 To apply: If you’re an incoming Ooligan student and are interested in applying for the Diversity Scholarship, the essay question is: Write an essay of up to 1,000 words about how your demographic is underrepresented in the publishing industry.
 What effect has that underrepresentation had on you personally and on others in your community?
 How do you hope to contribute to publishing diverse voices to improve the book world?
 Applications are due by April 29, 2022.
 Submit your essay to firstname.lastname@example.org.
 The award recipient will be notified in early May.